Alixy-Mizuki/cmdhandlerdefault/README.md

 4. Congrats, You Done it.

-=
 Making a Command
 =
-1.Make a Folder inside `Commands` Folder for example like `info` folder 2.Make a file called `commandname.js` inside that sub-folder 3.Copy `CMD-example` and paste it on your new command file and start to code 4.Also update the `help` `( commands/info/help.js )` command if u adding new command since it not Dynamic.
+1.Make a Folder inside `Commands` Folder for example like `info` folder.
+2.Make a file called `commandname.js` inside that sub-folder.
+3.Copy `CMD-example` and paste it on your new command file and start to code.
+4.Also update the `help` `( commands/info/help.js )` command if u adding new command since it not Dynamic.